marjoleinF/curtail/README.md

 ![](inst/README-figures/README-unnamed-chunk-3-1.png)

 The results show the number of observations flagged as 'at risk' or 'not at risk', according to the curtailed and full-length test administration.
 Also, the number of items administrered is depicted in a histogram.
-As is always the case with detereministic curtailment, no classification errors with respect to the full-length test decsion are made.
+No classification errors with respect to the full-length test decesion are made, as is always the case with detereministic curtailment.

 We can also obtain some desciptive statistics about the number of items administered and proportion of observations for which the testing was ceased before the full-length test was administered: